Yash22222/PwC-Power-BI-Virtual-Case-Experience/README.md

 **Why join this Job Simulation?**

+**->**
-**-> 1]** Navigating Excel sheets just don’t fit a digital Jedi.
+**1]** Navigating Excel sheets just don’t fit a digital Jedi.
 PwC’s Digital Upskilling Academy in Switzerland helps people go from zero to digital heroes.
 PwC is upskilling 284,000 people because the right digital skills make us more agile, adaptable, and fit for the future.

 **2]** We use powerful Data Analytics tools to help our clients solve their business problems.
 Learning to master Power BI is an excellent first step.
-You will be more productive by empowering you to identify patterns, risks and opportunities in the data.
+You will be more productive by empowering you to identify patterns, risks, and opportunities in the data.
 You can gain concrete, actionable insights by being clear about the value of data.